Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Hand, foot and mouth disease is a mild but highly contagious viral illness.
 It causes a rash on the palms of the hands and soles of the feet and blisters in the mouth.
 It is not the same as the foot-and-mouth disease that affects farm animals.

 The disease is common in childcare and kindergartens.
-Your child might feel unwell and have a fever and blisters on the hands and feet and in the mouth and in the nappy area.
-The illness usually lasts about 7 to 10 days.
+Your child might feel unwell and have a fever.
+They may have blisters on the hands and feet, in the mouth and in the nappy area.
+The illness usually lasts about 7 - 10 days.
 Children with hand, foot and mouth disease should stay away from childcare or school until all the blisters have dried up.

 Hand, foot and mouth disease usually resolves on its own without complications.
 In rare cases, it can be more serious, especially if you have a weakened immune system or are pregnant.
-Complications can include infections of the brain and heart muscle and miscarriage.
+Complications can include infections of the brain and heart muscle, as well as miscarriage.

 Roseola infantum